Focus on Measurable Outcomes: Penn State College of Medicine Advancing Diversity and Inclusion

 Increasing the Cultural Knowledge of Our Students and Workforce

-Understanding the needs of patients from different cultures and backgrounds increases our ability to provide extra-ordinary patient care.
-As a result, Penn State Health and Penn State College of Medicine are taking steps to increase the cultural knowledge of students and workforce.
+Understanding the needs of patients from different cultures and backgrounds increases our ability to provide extraordinary patient care.
+As a result, Penn State College of Medicine is taking steps to increase the cultural knowledge of students and workforce.